 Cortex-M0

-The Cortex-M0 is a 32 bit processor is targeted at SoCs that require a low gate count (12-25k gates), small die area, high energy efficiency (0.012 mW/MHz Min Power with 50 MHz Max Freq) and is intended for microcontroller and embedded applications.
+The Cortex-M0 is a 32 bit processor is targeted at SoCs that require a low gate count (12-25k gates depending on configuration), small die area, high energy efficiency (0.012 mW/MHz Min Power at 50 MHz Freq, dependent on technology implementation) and is intended for microcontroller and embedded applications.

 The processor core implements the ARMv6-M architecture and supports In-order execution.
-Supports Thumb (16 bit) and subset of Thumb-2 (32/16 bit) instructions for code density / execution performance optimisation.
+Supports Thumb (16 bit) and subset of Thumb-2 (32/16 bit) instructions for code density / execution performance optimisation including hardware single-cycle multiply.
+Most instructions generated by the C compiler use the 16-bit instructions for increased code density.
 A simple 3-stage pipeline (fetch, decode, execute) is advanced as each instruction is executed.
+The register bank has sixteen 32-bit registers.

 The bus mechanism (Advanced Microcontroller Bus Architecture AMBA-3) implements the AHB-lite protocol which is a simplified version of Advanced High-performance Bus (AHB) using a single master design.